gogins/csound-cxx-opcodes/README.md

 # Clang Opcodes

-The Clang opcodes embed the Clang/LLVM just-in-time C/C++ compiler into Csound.
+The Clang opcodes embed the Clang/LLVM just-in-time C++ compiler into Csound.
-This enables a Csound orchestra to include C/C++ source code, compile and link it, and call it during the Csound performance.
+This enables a Csound orchestra to include, compile, and run C++ code as part of the Csound performance.

-The `clang_compile` opcode compiles C or C++ source, embedded in a Csound orchestra, into an executable module, and executes it at init time.
+The `clang_compile` opcode compiles C++ source, embedded in a Csound orchestra, into an executable module, and executes it at init time.

 The `clang_invoke` opcode enables a compiled module to be invoked from Csound